jagracey/Awesome-Unicode/README.md

 <br><br>
 ## Variable identifiers can effectively include whitespace!

 The **U+3164 HANGUL FILLER** character displays as an advancing whitespace character.
 The character is rendered as completely invisible (and non advancing, i.e. "zero width"), if not explicitly [supported in rendering](http://unicode.org/faq/unsup_char.html).
 That means the ugly character replacement (�) symbol should never be displayed.

-Interestingly, U+3164 was added to Unicode in version 1.1 (1993).
+I'm not yet sure why U+3164 was specified to behave this way.
+Interestingly, U+3164 was added to Unicode in version 1.1 (1993)- so the consortium must have had a lot of time to think it through.
+Anyway, here are a few examples.

 ```javascript
 > var ᅟ = 'foo';